 3) Keep shots as uncluttered as possible.
 Allow lots of space around the subject, and avoid having too many people in the background.

 I am by no means a pro photog, but do have resources and apps I love that help me create better quality photos for our family prints, posts and social channels.
 All the apps below are FREE, are available for both iPhone & Android phones (except one).
-While I love the quality achieved with my DSLR, I personally use my Android for 75% of my images.
+While I love the quality achieved with my DSLR (I use a simple NIKON D5200…time to upgrade!), I personally use my Android for 50+% of my images.

 1) Pic Monkey

-PicMonkey is my favourite FREE online editing app, with tons of filters, graphic design and editing tools even beginners will find easy to navigate and utilize.
+PicMonkey was one of my favourite FREE online editing apps at the start of my blogging journey, with tons of filters, graphic design and editing tools even beginners will find easy to navigate and utilize.
 A 7 day trial of more advanced techniques is also offered, before upgrading to a paid advanced version.
 My favourite thing about Pic Monkey is the hub feature – any images saved from your PC can be stored here and retrieved from the mobile version on your iPhone or Android (and vice versa).
 My favourite ways to use Pic Monkey are the “CROP” setting, where you can resize images for various projects/platforms (Facebook cover, Pinterest image, etc.), the Exposure setting (changing the brightness & contrast of images), and Effects, for applying different filters.
 My favourite filters are Film Stock, Burst, Soften, Orton and Fancy Focus.
 I also love all the tutorials PicMonkey provides to make editing a breeze.

 One of my favourite mobile apps for Instagram posts given it’s ease-of-use.
 My favourite editing tools are White balance (to rid a pic of yellowish lighting), the Drama filter (for the “bright” variations), and Tune Image (to adjust brightness, saturation, contrast, etc.).